 Picture this: James, a CMO at Penguin Digital, takes a look at the company’s bank account.
-Sweat breaks over his temple as he realizes that they’ve spent all of the marketing budget, and there are no results to show.
+Sweat breaks over his temple as he realizes that they’ve spent all of the marketing budget and there are no results to show for.
 Just the thought of the CEO checkup tomorrow makes James wish he could travel back in time and take a different career path… serving tapas doesn’t sound so bad after all.

 James is not alone.
 Many marketers fail to deliver results until it’s too late.

 The reasons are diverse and complex, but the lack of planning and a cohesive marketing strategy stands out as a typical pattern among failed marketing campaigns.

 37% of businesses state “defining a strategy” as one of the main barriers for the adoption of marketing automation: